-- How long will my transition to Scholastica take?
+- How long will the transition to Scholastica take?

-- What if I need help — will I receive training and customer support?
+- What if we need help — will we receive training and customer support?

 - What has transitioning to Scholastica been like for other journals?

 You may also still be exploring Scholastica’s software and looking to learn more about the benefits.
 Well, you’ve come to the right place!
 In this post, we’ll cover everything you need to know about migrating one or more journals to our peer review system, as well as some key features to make a seamless transition and start streamlining your workflows right away.

 Before we dive in, you should know that there are three sides to Scholastica — our peer review system, typesetting service, and open access journal hosting platform.
 Our software and services can be used on their own or seamlessly integrated to help you bridge gaps between editorial workflows, production, and publishing.
 If you’re interested in learning more about our other software and service options, you can get a behind the scenes look at Scholastica’s typesetting service here and our OA publishing platform here.

 Should you decide to use any of Scholastica’s software and services, we promise that your transition will be fast and easy!
 Our platform is designed to offer intuitive plug and play solutions.
 We also provide free training for all users, as well as free unlimited customer support.

 Let’s dive into the details of transitioning to Scholastica’s peer review system!

 Further reading note: If you’re still considering different peer review options, we cover tips for determining the right system for your needs and how to get the most value from it in our free guide, “The Modern Journal: Technology and Peer Review Management.”

 - Peer review account set up is fast and easy